Epigenetic Tracking: a Model for Multicellular Biology: Conclusions

 As we have seen in section \ref{sec:evo-devo}, germline penetration implements a flow of genetic information from somatic to germline cells, to be passed on to future generations: as such, it can be considered the carrier of a transposon-mediated inheritance device.
 As a first step to prove the existence of the flow, we need to identify the moment in which transposable elements exit their host stem cells to reach the circulatory system, and make their way towards the germline.
 Furthermore, our model predicts that the spread of transposons is an event which immediately (in evolutionary terms) follows a lineage change.
 This could be done through techniques for estimating the age of DNA sequences more sentitive than those currently in use.

 In section \ref{sec:cancer} we have proposed an explanation for the heterogeneity of patterns of gene mutations observed in different tumours.
-The explanation is based on a hypothetical differential involvement of morphogen processing pathways in the generation (and regeneration) of different organs.
+The explanation is based on a hypothetical differential involvement of MP and GF pathways in the generation (and regeneration) of different organs.
 This prediction is susceptible of verification with bioinformatical techniques.
-To achieve this objective, all cancer-related genes should be re-classified based on their involvement in morphogen processing pathways.
-Then, existing databases should be screened for mutations to genes belonging to each morphogen processing pathway.
-Finally, data should be examined, to see if they can support a statistical correlation between number and/or severity of functional impairment in morphogen processing pathways and tumour grade.
+To achieve this objective, MP and GF genes should be screened for their mutation rates associated to various types of cancer.

 In conclusion, we have shown that ET is able to generate arbitrary 3-dimensional cellular structures of unprecedented complexity, and can reproduce a simplified version of some key biological phenomena such as development, the presence of transposable elements in the genome, ageing and cancer.
 For this reason, we think it can be proposed as a general-purpose model for multicellular biology.
 Future work will be aimed at further reducing the biological gap, mapping the model variables to individual genes and chemical elements.